seema532/My-Portfolio-Orange/README.md

 ### 🔥 About Responsive Portfolio Website
 # 🔥 Responsive Portfolio Website Seema

-# Used boxicons.com to import icons for portfolio websites
+# Used boxicons.com to import icons for portfolio websites like professional
 - Responsive Portfolio Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section for beautiful view.
 - Includes a dark and light mode for easy view.